LVN Programs in Dallas: Online and On-Campus Training

 Each state has specific guidelines for you to follow on your way to licensure.
 Prospective LVNs in Dallas must submit a series of documents to the state to show their eligibility.
 All of the necessary documents and information must be completed for your licensure to go through.
 For more information on licensure eligibility guidelines for LVNs in Texas, check out the Texas Board of Nursing licensure application page and EduMed’s Texas LVN program page.
 Here’s a list of the required materials:

-According to the Bureau of Labor Statistics, LVNs in the Dallas area in the 10th percentile earn an annual wage of $40,420, while those in the 90th percentile earn $66,170.
-The annual median wage for LVNs in Dallas is $49,170.
-That’s significantly higher than the U.S. averages for LVNs and higher than elsewhere in Texas in almost every category.
+According to the Bureau of Labor Statistics, LVNs in the Dallas area in the 10th percentile earn an annual median wage of $42,260, while those in the 90th percentile earn $65,480.
+The annual median wage for LVNs in Dallas is $51,280.
+That’s higher than the U.S. averages for LVNs and higher than elsewhere in Texas in almost every category.